akshay-rajan/notes/rust.md

   - `T`: A placeholder for any type that implements the `PartialOrd` trait.

 #### Traits
 - **Definition**: Traits are Rust's way of defining shared behavior.
+Rust does not support inheritance, but it supports interfaces through Traits.
 - **Syntax**:
   ```rust
   pub trait Summary {